The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 Confidentiality

-Victims are assured that when sexual assault information is shared with medical, police, or college officials, confidentiality exists within the framework of each agency’s governing body (e .g.), state law, FERPA, and follows a need-to-know concept.
-University at Buffalo will maintain as confidential any accommodations or protective measures provided to victims.
+Victims are assured that when sexual violence information is shared with medical, police, or university officials, confidentiality exists within the framework of each agency’s governing body (e .g ., state law, FERPA) and follows a need-to-know concept.
+University at Buffalo will maintain as confidential any accommodations or protective measures provided to victims to the maximum extent possible.
 The college will share information only as necessary to provide such accommodations.
 Personally identifiable information about victims will not be included in any publicly available record-keeping, including the reporting and disclosure of crime statistics.

 Emergency Contraception